chasharpur/uk-compare/README.md

 Ukkonen's algorithm is simple enough but hard to understand in detail.
 I made an effort to explain it fully in the C language some years ago [2].
 In simpler terms Ukkonen's method is to examine the suffixes starting from left to right.
-Because this means that the "suffixes" are all incomplete until the end of the text is reached.
+This means that the "suffixes" are all incomplete until the end of the text is reached.
 This also means that the time taken ought to be proportional to N cubed.
 However, using a couple of tricks the time is reduced to LINEAR (proportional to N)